qlawmarq/resume/Curriculum vitae_English.md

 #### Fashion Platform Business

 I was involved in the development of the service during the launch phase.
-Also, Involved in human resources by introducing developers I know.
+Also, Involved in human resources by introducing developers.

 ##### Responsibilities and experience and achievement